dbucher1234/AI_molecular_generator/README.md

 ## 🎲 STEP 3: Sampling

-There are two possible sampling strategy:
+There are two possible sampling strategies:

 **Multinomial** sampling picks each next character at random according to the model’s probability distribution (you can “heat up” or “cool down” the randomness via temperature).
 This produces a diverse set of analogs, which is great for exploring chemical space.